Hiswe/hiswe.github.io/source/_drafts/vector-creation-basics.md

 #### More tools!

-When you see an arrow in the tool square, It means that by making a *long press on this tool*, you can *access to other tools*!
+When you see an arrow in the tool square, It means that by making a *long press on this tool*, you can *access other tools!*

 **MORE TOOLS IMAGE**